A tablet for my baby? No thanks

 Does anybody knows what the confusion of the offline and online worlds will be doing to our children?

-Technology is the feature of the present and the challenge of the future.
-Children have to be introduced to the present and equipped for the future by parents and teachers who should continuously explore the question: what is good for the good development of a child?
+At some point of their development, children have to be introduced to the present, including technology, and equipped for the future by parents and teachers who should continuously explore the question:

 Protecting and developing the human heritage

-We can’t expect that tablet or smartphone makers will write on their devices the same words that are on paracetamol and other medicines:
+They will never write on their devices the same words that are on medicines:

-keep this medicine out of the sight and reach of children”,don’t we…
+keep this medicine out of the sight and reach of children …

 Protecting the childhood is (or should be) a social commitment for lawmakers, schools and families.

-Lawmakers and schools are almost focused on big changes and large reforms -regularly proclaimed and rarely realised-, but for the parents it should be clear that the responsibility of keeping tablets and smartphones out of the sight and reach of children is totally in their hands.
+To parents it should be clear that the responsibility of keeping tablets and smartphones out of the sight and reach of children is totally in their hands.

-I am quite confident and hope that machines will never deprive a child of human aptitudes, but they can surely atrophies those abilities like a plant can’t bloom and flower in unhealthy soil.
-Parents want to see the life of their children as a fairy tale, certainly not as an horror story and get to the point of the little child below.
+I am quite confident and hope that machines will never deprive a child of human aptitudes, but they can surely atrophies those abilities like a plant can’t bloom in an arid soil.

-A Tale of the Ancient Time
+A Tale of Ancient Times

-Once upon a time children didn’t have any internet and sometimes not even toys.
+“Once upon a time children didn’t have any internet and sometimes not even toys.

-When they came home after school, their time was empty and boring
+When they came home after school, their time was empty and boring…

-they had nothing to do
+they had nothing to do…

-they had to invent games with their own imagination!
+they had to invent games with their own imagination!”

-“Mum, I have to ask you something… what is actually imagination?… Is it a new sequel?
-Or a video game?”
+“Mum, I have to ask you something… what is actually imagination?… Is it a new sequel? a video game?”

-In that ancient time -mum continued- children could create a game out of their own imagination!
+“In that ancient time –Alexa continued– children could create a game out of their own imagination!

 The listening child couldn’t wait any longer and interrupted again:

-Mum, how old were those children when they had those magical powers?”
+“Mum, how old were those children when they had those magical powers?”

-Same as you, my darling, about 5 or 6
+“Same as you, my darling, about 5 or 6”

-And… did they lose their magics when they grew older?
+“And… did they lose their magics when they grew older?”

-“No, my darling, their imagination grew with them and became even more powerful !
+“No, my darling, their imagination grew with them and became even more powerful !”

 “Not really, my darling, you know, in those old times people made a decision on their own and the world was a bit chaotic, you know… Be sure, darling, when you grow older and need to make a choice, you won’t be alone: your virtual assistant will tell you what is the best option for you, so be confident and no worries… Now sleep well, my darling”